New Classes and Weekend Escapes

-Saturday April 28th, 10am – 4pm: Collect beach treasures in a vintage linen keep bag; dye your bag with indigo, using shibori resist techniques; while the indigo dye works its magic, decide on and practise methods to decorate and strengthen your bag using slow-stitching.
+Collect beach treasures in a vintage linen keep bag; dye your bag with indigo, using shibori resist techniques; while the indigo dye works its magic, practise methods to decorate and strengthen your bag using slow-stitching and beach finds.

 ~ :: ~